Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Methodology

 We checked that this parametrisation yields similar profile parameters as the straightforward configuration by running tests using both of them (with all other options left unchanged), and it scans more uniformly through the phase space.

-One of the new features of \texttt{SourceXtractor++} over \texttt{Sextractor} is the ability to define priors relating different parameters, or between different bands for a given parameter (in multi-band fits).
-As our goal is to explore the consistencies and discrepancies between the various profiles, we nevertheless use minimal priors (except in \sct\ref{sct-common-profile}), and further discuss at the end of \sct\ref{sct-check-position} the implications of using more constrained fits in their centring.
+One of the new features of \texttt{SourceXtractor++} compared to \texttt{Sextractor} is the ability to define priors related to different parameters or between different bands for a given parameter (in multi-band fits).
+As our goal is to explore the similarities and differences between the various profiles, we nevertheless used minimal priors (except in Appendix \ref{appendix-common-profile}), and at the end of \sct\ref{sct-check-position} we further discuss the implications of using more constrained fits in their centring.

-\chg{}{\textit{NEW PARAGRAPH}} \chg{}{The modelling approach 1 which is used throughout this article treats the bands independently, hence returns best-fit parameters in all four \Euclid bands.
+The modelling approach 1 is used throughout this article.
+It treats the bands independently and hence returns best-fit parameters in all four \Euclid bands.
 In the following analysis, we mainly focus on the parameters for the \IE band, due to the higher resolution it provides (with a pixel scale and PSF FWHM 3 times lower than in the NISP bands).
-NISP parameters are leveraged in \sct\ref{sct-bulge-disk-gradient} to study the variation of structural parameters with observing bands.
-In many figures, we use the bulge-to-total ratio (the fraction of galaxy light enclosed in the bulge, denoted $B/T$) as an indicator of galaxy morphology, and specifically the $B/T$ fitted in the \IE band, which differs from those in the other bands.
-This choice is supported by the higher precision on its measure thanks to the better angular resolution of VIS, which leads to overall smaller uncertainties on $B/T(\IE)$ than on the $B/T$ fitted in the NISP bands: it is the case for $92\%$, $84\%$, and $78\%$ of the \IE$<21$ galaxies, for the \YE, \JE and \HE bands, respectively, and the median ratio of the uncertainties on $B/T$ between \IE and a NISP band is 0.37, 0.48, 0.53 for the \YE, \JE and \HE, respectively.
+NISP parameters are leveraged in \sct\ref{sct-bulge-disk-gradient} to study the variation of structural parameters with wavelengths.

+Generally, we use $B/T$ as an indicator of galaxy morphology, and specifically the $B/T$ fitted in the \IE band, which differs from those in the other bands.
+This choice is supported by the higher precision on its measure thanks to the better angular resolution of VIS, which leads to overall smaller uncertainties on $B/T(\IE)$ than on the $B/T$ fitted in the NISP bands: it is the case for $92\%$, $84\%$, and $78\%$ of the \IE$<21$ galaxies, for the \YE, \JE, and \HE bands, respectively, and the median ratio of the uncertainties on $B/T$ between \IE and a NISP band is $0.37$, $0.48$, $0.53$ for the \YE, \JE and \HE, respectively.
 We also examined the variations of $B/T$ with the observing band.
-For instance, we measure an increase in the \JE-to-\IE median ratio of the $B/T$ values, which are 0.97, 1.13, 1.40 and 2.18, as well as in the dispersions of 0.22, 0.37, 0.69 and 1.58 for decreasing $B/T(\IE)$ ranges of $[0.5;1.0]$, $[0.3;0.5]$, $[0.1;0.3]$ and $[0.05;0.1]$, respectively.
-We also emphasize that the variations are smaller for bands closer to each other in wavelength.}
+For instance, we measure an increase in the \JE-to-\IE median ratio of the $B/T$ values, which are $0.97$, $1.13$, $1.40$ and $2.18$, as well as in the dispersions of 0.22, 0.37, 0.69 and 1.58 for decreasing $B/T(\IE)$ ranges of $[0.5,1.0]$, $[0.3,0.5]$, $[0.1,0.3]$ and $[0.05,0.1]$, respectively.
+We also emphasize that the variations are smaller for bands closer to each other in wavelength.